JorqueraJ/skuas_genomics/README.md

 ## Data Availability

 Raw whole-genome sequencing reads are available in the GenBank database.
-Accession numbers can be found under BioSamples[cite: 917]:
+Accession numbers can be found under BioSamples:
 * SAMN38698868-SAMN38698944
 * SAMN43185484-SAMN43185490
 * SAMN35654692-SAMN35654709